Quest Broadcasting

-Quest Broadcasting Inc. is a Philippine radio network.
-Its corporate office is located at Unit 907, 9th floor, Paragon Plaza, EDSA cor.
+Quest Broadcasting Inc. (QBI) is a Filipino media company based in Mandaluyong, Philippines.
+It primarily operates a network of radio stations under the Magic Nationwide brands.
+Its corporate office is located at the Unit 907, 9th floor, Paragon Plaza, EDSA cor.
 Reliance St., Mandaluyong.

 History

 The company was established in 1986 as the SBS Radio Network Inc. (Sarao Broadcasting Systems), co-owned by the Sarao family (owner of Las Piñas-based Sarao Motors) and the Vera family (original owners of FBS Radio Network).
 In 1992, Luis and Leonida Vera's eldest son, Atty.
 Jose Luis Vera, took full control of the company and renamed it as Quest Broadcasting Inc.

+On December 12, 2012, Philippine President Benigno Aquino III signed Republic Act No. 10342 grants Quest Broadcasting, Inc.'s legislative franchise for another 25 years.
+The law granted QBI hereunder referred to as the grantee, its successors or assigns, a franchise to construct, install, establish, operate and maintain for commercial purposes and/ in the public interest, radio broadcasting stations and television broadcasting stations, including digital television system in the Philippines, where frequencies and/or channels are still available for radio broadcasting, through microwave, satellite or whatever means, including the use of any new technologies in radio systems, with the corresponding technological auxiliaries and facilities, special broadcast and other program and distribution services and relay stations in the Philippines.

-On April 2013, all Killerbee stations in regional areas started carrying the Magic branding (adopted from its Manila flagship station).
+In April 2013, all Killerbee stations in regional areas started carrying the Magic branding (adopted from its Manila flagship station).

-On early 2020s, most of its regional stations were leased to different management leaving DXEL in Zamboanga as the sole regional station of Magic Nationwide.
+By 2022, its regional stations were leased to different management, leaving DXEL in Zamboanga as the sole regional station of Magic Nationwide.